eslint/eslint.org/src/content/drafts/redesigning-eslint.md

 ## The Playground

 The last part of the ESLint brand and redesign project was a new microsite called Playground!
 It's a fantastic little tool that allows you to create an ESLint configuration file with easy-to-use settings and test your code against it.
-Then, once you're happy with it, you can download your config as an `.eslintrc` file.
+Then, once you're happy with it, you can download your config file to use locally.

 ![A mockup of the new ESLint Playground app](/assets/images/blog/2022/eslint-playground.png)